All Episodes

 What are the likes at, by the way, Angie?

-Uh, we got I see 1k.
+Uh, we got I see 1K.

 Yo, we got 2,000 y'all watching, though, bro.

-It's one K. We should have easily 2,000 likes because we're about to break this thing down right now.
+We should have easily 2,000 likes because we're about to break this thing down right now.

 Y'all about to get my tactical background here.

-So like the video.
+So, like the video.

 All right.

-And I'm gonna be stopping this, guys, uh, to break it down.
+And I'm going to be stopping this, guys, to break it down and explain kind of what's going on here.

-The driver, guys, is Nick Wiltz, the guy that's in critical condition Right now, and the other officer um is the one that ended up uh Galloway, officer Galloway, I think his name was is the one that actually ended up um you know killing the suspect.
+And the other officer is the one that ended up Galloway, Officer Galloway, I think his name was, is the one that actually ended up killing the suspect.

 And Myron is not a part of them, boys, guys.

-And this is the shooter, by the way, what he was wearing, which he was not wearing khakis or a white shirt, as some of the witnesses described.
+i do got a big nose though all right pull up pull up pull up pull up pull up go go go go go stop stop right back up you guys can see the bank is right there to the right And this is the shooter, by the way, what he was wearing, which he was not wearing khakis or a white shirt, as some of the witnesses described.

-Back up, back up.
+Back up, back up, back up.

-So right here, I can already see he has a Glock.
+So, right here, I can already see he has a Glock.

 This looks like a Glock 19 or 17.

-This is Nick uh Wilt here, guys.
+This is the again, this is Nick Wilt here, guys.

 And there's Galloway right there.